canonical/checkbox/checkbox-ng/docs/manpages/plainbox-test-plan-units.rst

 -----------------

 The following fields can be used in a test plan.
 Note that **not all** fields need to be used or even should be used.
-Please remember that Checkbox needs to maintain backwards compatibility so some of the test plans it defines may non-typical constructs required ensure proper behavior.
+Please remember that Checkbox needs to maintain backwards compatibility so some of the test plans it defines may have non-typical constructs required to ensure proper behavior.
 You don't have to copy such constructs when working on a new test plan from scratch

 ``id``: